DancinGhost/asm/README.md

 `./tutorial`
 ### Using odjump to disassemble
-objdump -d --visualize-jumps -M intel -S tutorial.exe
+'objdump -d --visualize-jumps -M intel -S tutorial.exe'

 ### Compiling for no operating system or libraries
 `gcc program.c -ffreestanding`